shwina/still-magic/_en/tools.md

 In short, an IDE is to programming what a well-equipped workbench is to a carpenter.
-The most popular one among open source developers is undoubtedly [Eclipse][eclipse] , which has hundreds of plugins of varying quality to support database design, reverse engineering, a dozen different programming languages, and more.
-[Microsoft Visual Studio][vscode] is still my personal favorite, largely because of how well its debugger handles multithreaded programs; as of May 2007, the Express Edition is still free.
+The most popular one among open source developers is undoubtedly Eclipse , which has hundreds of plugins of varying quality to support database design, reverse engineering, a dozen different programming languages, and more.
+Microsoft Visual Studio is still my personal favorite, largely because of how well its debugger handles multithreaded programs; as of May 2007, the Express Edition is still free.